Stephen Hawking Gave Filmmakers A Priceless Gift After Watching The New Movie About His Life

-Actor Eddie Redmayne, 32, was lucky to get the role of famed physicist Stephen Hawking in the new movie “The Theory of Everything” — but it came with a lot of pressure.
+Actor Eddie Redmayne, 32, was lucky to get the role of famed physicist Stephen Hawking in the upcoming film, “The Theory of Everything” — but it came with a lot of pressure.

 Hawking trekked to London to screen the film ahead of its November 7th release.
 Before watching the movie, Redmayne told Variety the cosmologist warned: “I’ll let you know what I think — good or otherwise.’
 I said, ‘Stephen, if it’s otherwise, you don’t need to go into details.'”